johnwesleyquintero/scalesmart/docs/strategies/synchronization_strategy.md

 ## 6. Security:

 - **Encryption:** Encrypt data in transit and at rest.
 The `useLocalStorage` hook already encrypts data in local storage.
 Use HTTPS for all communication with the server.
+- **Encryption:** Encrypt data in transit and at rest.
+Data stored locally in IndexedDB should be encrypted.
+Use HTTPS for all communication with the server.
 - **Authentication:** Implement secure authentication to protect user data.
 - **Authorization:** Implement authorization to ensure that users can only access data that they are authorized to access.
 - **Data Sanitization:** Sanitize user input to prevent cross-site scripting (XSS) attacks.